 Vladimir Guerrero Jr., the No.1 prospect in the sport, is on his way to Toronto to begin his Major League career.
 From a scouting perspective, he might be the best pure hitting prospect in recent history.
 But what does that mean in terms of actual numbers in the box score?

-But that projection is just for 2019.
-In an effort to forecast further into the future, sabermetrician Brian Cartwright provided MLB.com with Guerrero's projections, over a 10-year span, via his Oliver system.
+In an effort to forecast Vladito's future, sabermetrician Brian Cartwright provided MLB.com with Guerrero's projections, over a 10-year span, via his Oliver system prior to the season.

 Projections are inherently cautious.
 Yet Guerrero's Minor League performance, at his age, is so overwhelming that Oliver sees great things ahead, even with a standard, median outcome.
 Still, to provide a wider range of the possibilities, MLB.com's Tom Tango also used the data to create optimistic (90th percentile) and pessimistic (10th percentile) stat lines for each season.

 That gives us three projections for Guerrero for every year from 2019-28, showing his slash line, weighted on-base average (wOBA) -- a version of OBP that gives credit for extra bases -- home runs, and wins above replacement (WAR).
 Each projection also comes with a historic comp based on wOBA and WAR at that particular age.

 There are two important things to keep in mind about all these numbers: